 But the tears he shed were for joy.
-When Pathways to College recently selected him to join seven of his peers as a paid Scholar Ambassador, it represented, in one way, the 16-year-old junior’s journey from a shy, unassuming student into a leader.
+When Pathways to College selected him to join seven of his peers as a paid Scholar Ambassador, it represented, in one way, the 16-year-old junior’s journey from a shy, unassuming student into a leader.
 In another way, as Santiago well knows, his appointment is humbling, and accountability and responsibility accompany his new role.

 Scholar Ambassadors participate in monthly professional learning sessions to support their key roles in outreach, recruitment, welcoming new Scholars to the program and other leadership activities.

 “I was surprised to be nominated,” Santiago says.
 “This is my first job.
 Now I feel like, ‘Hey!
 I made it!’”

 There are a few reasons why Santiago felt as if he needed to keep a low profile when he started his high school career.
 He had recently arrived in the U.S. from Peru, his home country and was navigating a new country and a language he had only been studying at his former school.
 While there are many kids at his school whose first language is Spanish, as is Santiago’s, their roots are grounded in completely different parts of Latin America, such as the Dominican Republic and Puerto Rico.
 Santiago, with his big career dreams and wanting to join a community of like-minded kids, learned where to turn.